 Often credited with the ability to “see around corners”, Mitch was instrumental in initiatives that created the modern Internet.
 He co-founded the Electronic Frontier Foundation in 1990 and served as its chairman until 1994.
 EFF defends civil liberties in the digital world and works to ensure that rights and freedoms are enhanced and protected as our use of technology grows.

 Mitch was the founding investor in UUNET, one of the first and the largest early Internet Service Provider; of Real Networks, the Internet’s first streaming media company; and of Linden Lab, maker of the first successful virtual world, Second Life.
 He was also founding Chair of the Commercial Internet Exchange (CIX), which pioneered the free exchange of TCP/IP traffic, including commercial traffic, between ISPs.

-In 2003 he became the founding Chair of the Mozilla Foundation, which is dedicated to the development and promulgation of standards-compliant open source web browser software.
+In 2003, Mitch became the founding Chair of the Mozilla Foundation, creator of the open source web browser Firefox.

 As an active angel investor, Mitch participated in the initial rounds of Dropcam, Twilio, Asana and Uber.

 Today, with over 100 companies in its portfolio, Kapor Capital focuses on information technology driven, seed stage startups that drive positive social impact by drawing on the lived experiences of their founders.

 The Kapor Center for Social Impact, a pioneering institution focused on tech inclusion and social impact, invests social and financial capital in vital non-profit organizations on the premise that genius is evenly distributed by Zip code but opportunity is not.